ULGIS/ESRIUC2017/README.md

 ![Alt text](/Pictures/2_3D.PNG?raw=true "3D View after using AOI tool")

-If you have any questions or recommendations about these scripts.
-Feel free to reach out to us at GIS@utsystem.edu.
+If you have any questions or recommendations about these scripts, feel free to reach out to us at GIS@utsystem.edu.